My Pages Menu

 Manchester Airport (MAN)The use of e-cigarettes is prohibited in the terminal buildings at Manchester Airport.
 Terminal 1 and Terminal 2 both offer airside smoking areas.
 The T1 area is located outside near the food court and the T2 area is near Gate 300.

-1. 1.
-The rules of the airline you are travelling with
+• - The vaping rules for the airline you are travelling with

-2. 2.
-The rules on vaping at your departure airport
+• - The vaping rules on vaping at your departure airport

-3. 3.
-The laws on vaping in your final destination (as it is even illegal to vape in some countries) - you can find this information online, by contacting the local authorities at the destination or by contacting the hotel you are staying at.
+• - The vaping laws on vaping in your final destination (as it is even illegal to vape in some countries) - you can find this information online, by contacting the local authorities at the destination or by contacting the hotel you are staying at.

 Even though there are only small number of restrictions on travelling with vapes in the UK, you should always check international vape laws as they can vary dramatically between countries.
 There are even countries that have put a complete ban on vapes, such as Thailand and Qatar - so make sure to check the rules with the local embassy before you travel.